Website & blogs © Louis Kraft 2013-2020

 A 2009 visit with Olivia de Havilland

 In spring 2009 I contacted Olivia and informed her that I planned a trip to France and England.
 As she had offered in 2006 she invited me to visit, that we’d agree upon a date once I knew the dates of my time in Paris.
-The lady that Olivia had met in 2006 accompanied me.
+Diane Moon accompanied me on this trip to visit Olivia.

 Before leaving for Europe a writer contacted me via email and asked if I could put in a good word for him.
 He had written a coffee table book that dealt with Flynn and others.
 He explained that he had sent his book to Olivia and hoped to visit her since he was also writing a book about her and Flynn.
 I had already heard this and agreed to do what I could to help him in a return email.